spencergibb/spencergibb.github.io/content/post/whats-on-my-desk.md

 These [leather letter trays](https://www.amazon.com/gp/product/B0915ZTDR3/) are an attempt to keep the clutter to a minimum.

+The printer is an [Epson EcoTank ET-3760](https://www.amazon.com/gp/product/B07NK8PM4D/).
+The ink is so much more affordable.
+We decided to get this rather than getting new HP ink.
+Best descision.
+Wireless or corded network.
+Scanner and copier when needed.
+The [ink](https://www.amazon.com/Ultra-high-Capacity-T502520-S-Epson-Printers/dp/B074RG6PN1/) is [cheap](https://www.amazon.com/Ultra-high-Capacity-T502520-S-Epson-Printers/dp/B074RFMST8/) and lasts a long time.

 ## Thanks

 Thanks for reading this far.
 Sorry for the boxes.
 I moved house earlier this year and there are still some boxes around.